OnboardingETHCR/Testing-Onboarding/modulo2-intro-ethereum.md

 # Introduction to Ethereum

 Ethereum is an open-source, decentralized blockchain platform that enables developers to build and deploy smart contracts and decentralized applications (dApps).

-It was launched in 2015 by Vitalik Buterin and a group of co-founders to extend blockchain functionality beyond simple transfers of value like Bitcoin.
+Launched in 2015, Ethereum expands blockchain functionality beyond simple value transfers like Bitcoin, enabling programmable logic through code that lives on-chain.

 ---

-## Why is Ethereum important?
+## 💡 Why is Ethereum important?

-Ethereum aims to create a more open, secure, and permissionless internet — often referred to as **Web3**.
+Ethereum is the foundation of Web3 — a more open, permissionless, and censorship-resistant internet.

-Key features:
+Its key characteristics include:

-- **Programmable**: Anyone can create complex logic via smart contracts.
+- ✅ **Programmability**: Write logic into smart contracts
-- **Decentralized**: No central authority controls the network.
+- ✅ **Decentralization**: No central control or failure point
-- **Permissionless**: Anyone can participate, develop, or use apps.
+- ✅ **Permissionless access**: Anyone can use or build on Ethereum
-- **Secure**: Thousands of nodes validate and store the same state.
+- ✅ **Security**: Thousands of nodes maintain a shared state

-Ethereum is the backbone of decentralized applications (dApps), decentralized finance (DeFi), non-fungible tokens (NFTs), and DAOs (Decentralized Autonomous Organizations).
+Ethereum enables use cases like:
+- DeFi (decentralized finance)
+- NFTs (non-fungible tokens)
+- DAOs (decentralized autonomous organizations)
+- Identity and digital governance

 ---

-## What can you do with Ethereum?
+## 🔗 What can you do with Ethereum?

+As a user or developer, you can:

-- Send and receive ETH (the native cryptocurrency).
+- 💸 Send and receive ETH (Ethereum’s native currency)
-- Create your own tokens.
+- 🪙 Create your own tokens
-- Deploy smart contracts that enforce logic automatically.
+- 📜 Deploy smart contracts that run automatically
-- Interact with dApps in finance, gaming, identity, and more.
+- 🎮 Interact with dApps (games, finance, productivity)
-- Participate in decentralized governance.
+- 🗳 Participate in decentralized governance

 ---

-## Ethereum after "The Merge"
+## ⚡ The Merge and Ethereum’s evolution

-In 2022, Ethereum transitioned from Proof of Work (PoW) to **Proof of Stake (PoS)**.
-In PoS, validators secure the network by staking ETH.
-This upgrade:
+In 2022, Ethereum transitioned from Proof of Work (PoW) to **Proof of Stake (PoS)** — a major upgrade known as **The Merge**.

+As a result:
-- Reduced energy consumption by over 99%.
+- 🔋 Energy usage dropped by over 99%
-- Introduced validator roles instead of mining.
-- Strengthened Ethereum’s sustainability and scalability roadmap.
+- ✅ Miners were replaced by validators who stake ETH
+- 🔄 Ethereum now supports a more scalable and eco-friendly architecture

 ---

-## Video introduction
+## 🎥 Video Introduction

-> 🎥 *This video provides a general overview of Ethereum and core blockchain concepts like smart contracts, gas, and decentralization.
-All of these topics will be explored in detail throughout this module.*
+> *This video provides a beginner-friendly overview of Ethereum and related blockchain concepts.
+Topics such as smart contracts, decentralization, gas, and wallets will be covered in greater depth throughout this module.*

 [![Ethereum Explained – Crypto Casey](https://img.youtube.com/vi/pR4Q52UxiAU/0.jpg)](https://www.youtube.com/watch?v=pR4Q52UxiAU)

 ---

-## Coming up next
+## ✅ What’s next?

-In the next section, you'll learn about the Ethereum Virtual Machine (EVM) — the computational layer that makes Ethereum programmable.
+In the next section, you’ll explore the **Ethereum Virtual Machine (EVM)** — the computation layer that powers all smart contracts and on-chain logic.

 ---

 ### 🔁 Navegación

 [⬅ Volver al módulo](modulo2.md) | [Siguiente ➡ EVM](evm.md)